andy-davies/naked-table/README.md

 1. _**fieldName**_: The field name by which to order by (_required_)
 1. _**isAscending**_: A boolean denoting whether the order is ascending (`true`) or descending (`false`) (_optional_)

-If you exclude the ordering and the table is already ordered by the field specified then the order is reversed, while if you exclude the ordering and define a new field to order by then an ascending ordering is assumed
+If you exclude '_isAscending_'  and the table is already ordered by the field specified then the order is reversed, while if you exclude the ordering and define a new field to order by then an ascending ordering is assumed

 ## Searching